thissudhir/user-management/README.md

   - Phone number must be 10 digits.
   - No duplicate emails are allowed.

+- **Autocomplete Search** is implemented to search for users by their email address, and the corresponding full name is displayed.
 - All forms and UI components are styled using **MUI**.

 ## File Structure